New Zealand downgrades tsunami warning after earthquakes | DW | 05.03.2021

 This followed a 7.4-magnitude quake in the same area, and a 7.1-magnitude quake that struck off the east coast of in the early hours of Friday.

-At that time, the National Emergency Management Authority urged residents in parts of the east coast of the North Island to evacuate due to the risk of a tsunami.
+At that time, NEMA urged residents in parts of the east coast of the North Island to evacuate due to the risk of a tsunami.

+There were no immediate reports of injuries or significant damage from any of the quakes.

+A road warning sign at Waipara, New Zealand following a series of earthquakes triggered tsunami warning.